 By giving to NightShift every month as a member of Love365, you can provide vulnerable men and women with a welcoming community, a warm meal, and clothing 365 nights a year, plus access to crisis counselling and emergency nursing.

 As a member of Love365, you support people like George.

 George is one of NightShift’s regulars.
 Most nights we see George at our outreach meal, helping volunteers, joining new faces for dinner and carrying on conversations with the friends he’s made over the years at NightShift.

-George was born and raised in Fiji.
-He came to Canada when he was 16 and completed high school here.
+Born and raised in Fiji, George came to Canada when he was 16 and completed high school here.
 After graduation he joined CP Rail as a railway car mechanic.

 He first came to NightShift in 2011, when he was homeless and active in his addiction.
 “I had a lot of anger and frustration,” George explains.
 “That led me to using drugs.
 Over time, it became out of control.”

 That first hot meal had a huge impact on George.
 “Good food changes your body and your mind,” George says.
 “If you are a street person and an alcoholic or addict, and you don’t have access to good food, you’re just never going to get out of that place.”